Deliciously Herby Persian Bean Soup with Croutons

 Traditionally, this soup has natural yogurt stirred in at the end to make it super creamy and luxurious and all that more warming and comforting.

-I used coconut yogurt instead as its renowned for adding an extra layer of velvety richness but also imparting some of that coconut nuttiness into the already fragrant broth.
+I used coconut yogurt instead, as it’s renowned for adding an extra layer of velvety richness but also imparting some of that coconut nuttiness into the already fragrant broth.

 If you’re not that keen on coconut or want to keep the dish to a more traditional recipe, you can use a natural soy yogurt to the same effect.

-My friend’s husband also made homemade croutons to float on top, and the crunch of these was definitely what made this dish such a star in my eyes.
 If you have never made homemade croutons, now is the time to start–they are super simple and super quick, but they add such a different flavour and texture that is almost impossible to describe.
 You just have to try it for yourself to see what I mean.

 The recipe is super simple to create and because it’s cooked all in one pan, makes the washing up a breeze!